 It’s easy to see why Alexa isn’t strong AI, but where does AI come in at all?
 The first and most basic place you can see AI in Alexa is in how it talks.
 Alexa uses a process called natural language processing to understand and replicate human speech.

-Alexa also uses artificial intelligence to learn about your habits and preferences.
+Alexa also uses machine learning — a process in artificial intelligence where machines are allowed to use data to learn and make decisions, rather than humans having to program every single response — to learn about your habits and preferences.
 If it notices a pattern in the things you ask or when you ask them, it’ll adapt to it.
 The more you use it, the more it understands what you want, so it gets better at answering you.

 If you use Alexa to turn your lights on and off, it learns when you tend to do so.
 If you forget to shut off the lights one night, Alexa may ask you about it.
 That’s just one example of Alexa using AI to be a better assistant.